AudienceLeading teacherPrincipal classTeacher

 Acceptance into Leading Mathematics is dependent on the outcome of a selection process.

-Schools must attend the half-day orientation session which is a pre-requisite but not a guarantee of acceptance into the course and is mandatory for the principal class member and the leading teacher.
-Attendance at this session will enable schools to decide if:
+Schools must attend an orientation session which is a pre-requisite but not a guarantee of acceptance into the course.
+It is mandatory for the principal class member and the leading teacher to attend the orientation session.
+Attendance at this session will ensure:

 - Leading Mathematics a good fit for your school

 - the course content will attend to your school’s needs

 - your connected school team is ready for the kind of learning on offer.

 To register your interest click the 'Register your interest' button and complete the form.
 You will be contacted when registrations open.